Under Trump, Family Planning Funds Could Go To Groups That Oppose Contraception

 Mario Dickerson, executive director of the Catholic Medical Association, said his group has not applied for Title X funds in the past because of requirements that recipients provide patients with information about a full range of reproductive health services including abortion and contraception, which the Catholic Church opposes.

-"We've been asking that these requirements — these roadblocks and obstacles be removed," Dickerson said. "...So we're excited to be able to participate in these funds now."
+"We've been asking that these requirements — these roadblocks and obstacles — be removed," Dickerson said.
+"So we're excited to be able to participate in these funds now."

-Dickerson said the group likely will apply for several million dollars to cover educational programs focused on natural family planning.
+Dickerson said the group most likely will apply for several million dollars to cover educational programs focused on natural family planning.

 The Couple to Couple League, a Catholic organization that promotes natural family planning methods and abstinence until marriage, is partnering with Dickerson's group to apply for the funds.
-In an interview with NPR, executive director Chris Reynolds said he would like to use the funds to "reach more women" with information about a variety of approaches based on fertility awareness.
+In an interview with NPR, Executive Director Chris Reynolds said he would like to use the funds to "reach more women" with information about a variety of approaches based on fertility awareness.
 He said the group is developing programming focused on low-income people and Spanish speakers.

 "We believe it's a woman's right to learn about their bodies and how it works; it's a matter of female health," Reynolds said.

-Reproductive rights advocates say the proposal will harm low-income patients by making it harder for them to get information about abortion and contraceptive services, and undermining the federal program set up to provide them with reproductive health care.
+Reproductive rights advocates say the proposal will harm low-income patients by making it harder for them to get information about abortion and contraceptive services and undermining the federal program set up to provide them with reproductive health care.

 "We have limited federal dollars for health care generally and limited federal dollars for family planning," said Nancy Northup of the Center for Reproductive Rights.
-"They should go to programs that have a full range of planning, that are scientifically-based, and that women are making the decisions based on their full range of options."
+"They should go to programs that have a full range of planning, that are scientifically based, and that women are making the decisions based on their full range of options."

 Emily Stewart, vice president of public policy at Planned Parenthood, said in a conference call with reporters that the administration's proposal would "undermine access to contraception" and bring organizations into the Title X program "who don't even believe in birth control."

-Planned Parenthood has long been a target of criticism from abortion rights opponents because about one in three abortions in the United States is performed at Planned Parenthood centers.
+Planned Parenthood has long been a target of criticism from abortion-rights opponents because about 1 in 3 abortions in the United States is performed at a Planned Parenthood center.
 The organization serves more than 40 percent of all Title X recipients, or about 1.5 million people, according to Planned Parenthood officials.

 The final proposal has yet to be released and would have to go through a standard rulemaking process before it could take effect.
 So far, the Department of Health and Human Services has issued a version of the document that officials say will be submitted to the Federal Register for public comment.